 - 3.1.
 Directory and files

-Lynis is a system auditing tool focus on Linux, macOS, BSD, and other Unix-derivatives.
-It is written in shell script, which makes it easy to deploy and requires almost other software components.
-The Lynis project is created by Michael Boelen, who is also known as the author of Rootkit Hunter (rkhunter.
-Lynis was first released in 2007.
+Lynis is a system auditing tool with the focus on Linux, macOS, BSD, and other Unix-derivatives.
+The tool is written in shell script, which makes it easy to deploy.
+Another benefit is that it requires almost no other software components.
+The Lynis project is created by Michael Boelen, who is also known as the author of Rootkit Hunter (or rkhunter).
+Lynis was first released in 2007 under the GPL license.

 Most software packages need to be installed.
 Lynis is an exception here, as installation is optional.
 In this section, we look at several options on how to deploy the software.